-I am part of a team that recently implemented a containerized application and I thought it would be good to share our findings which might be useful for others.
+I am part of a team that recently implemented a containerized Stateless Applications and I thought it would be good to share our findings which might be useful for others.

 Our product is based on Event Sourcing and CQRS (Command Query Responsibility Segregation) with nano services.
 As our product deals with complex domain, we went with Event Sourcing and CQRS.
 Not all products/applications are of this complexity, in such cases plain spring boot with mongoDB or PostgreSQL is more than sufficient.

 This post is not about Event Sourcing and CQRS which is a huge topic by itself, lets save it for another day.
 It is more related to how to make real world stateless applications and horizontally scalable and issues that need to be considered when running multiple instances of the application/product.
 Careful examination of the concurrent processing needs to be analyzed to make it truly stateless, some might work superb in single instance but once you deploy it as a cluster it might behave strange if you do not consider concurrent running of the processes thoroughly.